 What’s Got You Trapped?

-You get to choose differently.
+But once we do?
+We get to choose differently.

 The 4 Trap Archetypes: Which One Has Been Running Your Life?